Zeex/samp-plugin-crashdetect/README.md

 Known Issues
 ------------

-*	The plugin can crash your server when it attempts to load debug info from a compiled .amx if it's more than 2^16 lines of code (#include's are counted too).
-Unfortunately this can't be fixed without editing Pawn compiler.
+*	The plugin can crash your server when it attempts to load debug info from a script that is more than 2^16 lines long (together with #include's).
+This is due to a compiler bug/limit.